 Goldsmith Street was the vision and creation of architects Mikhail Riches and Cathy Hawley in London.
 I had the pleasure of working closely with David Mikhail and with the construction company R G Carter, to produce this industry leading virtual reality tour.
 Goldsmith Street was commissioned by Norwich City Council, and as of 2019, it was the largest Passivhaus scheme in the UK.

 The 360 virtual tour is an extremely high resolution 24k – not just 4k or 8k like most mainstream virtual tour suppliers.
 It’s shot with fully manual camera techniques using a high megapixel Canon DSLR, a fisheye lens and a special 360 degree panoramic head.
-This shooting technique produces the highest quality, 266 megapixel images that far surpass the 20 to 30 megapixel automated cameras most virtual tour providers use.
-Whilst I can shoot those lower specification tours, in my opinion, an award-winning project demands the best photography to support it.
-This high level of quality will then allow my clients to globally showcase their past and current projects in the best possible way.
+This shooting technique produces the highest quality, 265 megapixel images that far surpass the 20 to 30 megapixel automated cameras most virtual tour providers use.
+Whilst we can shoot those lower specification tours, we felt that an award-winning project demanded the best photography to support it.
+This high level of quality allows clients to globally showcase their past and current projects in the best possible way.

-This is a 360 degree virtual tour that incorporates all types of media from traditional stills photographs, to moving video and even real location audio.
+This 360 degree virtual tour incorporates all types of media from traditional stills photographs, to moving video, interactive hotspots, information panels written by David Mikhail, and even real location audio recordings.
 The custom made user interface is unique, and was developed by my industry leading team of specialist web developers.
 This type of flagship 360 tour can not only be used to showcase and promote projects online, but can also be viewed in a VR headset.
 You can download my free ‘Rod Edwards VR’ portfolio app here.

 This is the second time I’ve pioneered 360 imagery and virtual tours to Dezeen.
 Back in 2016, I introduced 360 technology to them when they commissioned me to shoot the Tate Modern Switch House extension by world leading architects Herzon & De Meuron.
 You can read the Tate Modern Switch House Dezeen feature and view the 360 virtual tour here.